Runaway (Bill Champlin album)

-Runaway is an album by Bill Champlin, released on Elektra Records in 1981.
+Runaway is the second studio album by Bill Champlin, released on Elektra Records in 1981.
 It is notable as containing "Tonight Tonight", Champlin's minor hit as a solo artist, as well as "Sara", which also achieved a degree of chart success.

 History

 The album was released as component of Champlin's development of his solo career, following his longtime association with the Sons of Champlin.
 Champlin's first solo album, Single, had been released in 1978, on Full Moon Records, following Champlin's departure from the Sons of Champlin in 1977.
 Runaway was also released in the same year that Champlin commenced a near thirty-year association with Chicago.
 According to Champlin, Runaway prompted his decision to join Chicago, due to the record executive overseeing his project leaving Elektra on the day of its release.
+On Champlin's first tour with Chicago, they performed the song "Satisfaction" from this album.

 The album received mixed reviews, based on critics viewing it as a weaker version of Chicago material that Champlin was contributing to at the same time.
 The album has been described as an "historic curio, a period artifact, and not much more".

 The album was primarily produced by David Foster, who had also produced Champlin's previous solo album, Single, in 1978.
 The album also featured production by Kenny Loggins on "Take It Uptown", co-written by Loggins and Champlin.
 One of the comparatively rare songwriting collaborations with Alan Thicke is also included on the album--"Sara", co-written with Champlin.
-The single "Tonight, Tonight" was originally composed as the ballad "My Everlasting Love" on the self-titled second album from Ray Kennedy, a song which Champlin contributed background vocals on.
+The single "Tonight Tonight" was originally composed as the ballad "My Everlasting Love" on the self-titled second album from Ray Kennedy, a song which Champlin contributed background vocals on.

 The album entered the Billboard album chart on February 6, 1982.
 It spent 4 weeks on the chart, peaking at #178.

 Despite initially mixed critical reaction, the album was re-released on CD by Warner Bros. in 1996, and as a Japanese export as of 1998.

 The album track "Gotta Get Back to Love" would later be covered by R&B group Sister Sledge on their 1983 George Duke produced album Bet Cha Say That to All the Girls.
 Champlin's last solo album for a major label, No Wasted Moments (Elektra), was released in 1990.